nayan32biswas/mongodb-odm/docs/tutorial/relation/foreignkey_relationship.md

 ## Insert Player

-In this example, we will create some player that has a relation with the country collection.
+In this example, we will create some players that have a relationship with the country collection.

 ```Python
 # Code omitted above